funilrys/organize-multimedia/README.md

-# organize-multimedia-linux
+# Organize Multimedia on UNIX based system
-This script organize all multimedia (pics/videos) in the folder of your choice by date.
-System : UNIX / Linux
+This script allows to organize by date (via subfolder) all the photos and videos in the current folder

+##Systems
+ * UNIX (Linux, Mac ..)